 Dew can affect all types of telescopes, but refractors, Schmidt-Cassegrains and Maksutov-Cassegrains are particularly susceptible to dew formation owing to their design, which places glass at the front end of the optical tube.
 Open-tube (or "truss”) Newtonians are also prone to dewing on the primary mirror even though it sits at the back of the optical assembly.
 The design of truss tube Newtonians exposes the primary mirror to the cooling effect of night air.
 Combining this effect with the need to allow the telescope to cool in order to reach ambient air temperature prior to observing or imaging leads to shortened use time and frustration.
 In order to inhibit dew formation and increase the amount of precious telescope time, Astrozap offers two main types of products to combat dew formation.
 These products fall into two main groups: passive and active.

-Astrozap offers both passive and active dew fighting equipment, including metal and plastic dew shields, heater straps and controllers, and an innovative hybrid dew shield with a built-in heater strap.
+Astrozap offers both passive and active dew fighting equipment, including high quality ABS-grade polymer and aluminum dew shields, heater straps and controllers, and an innovative hybrid, heated dew shield with a built-in heater strap.

 While Astrozap's dew shields are also designed to reduce or eliminate stray, unwanted, off-axis light, Astrozap also offers special light shields for Dobsonian and Newtonian telescopes, primarily blocking unwanted light across the eyepiece.